NoiseAddicts

-Our “featured Band” series is meant to introduce you to fantastic music that you might not yet have heard.
+Our “Featured Band” series is meant to introduce you to fantastic music that you might not yet have heard.
 Rarely has an “unknown band” had such a tremendous impact on me as these guys, so everyone – meet Cymande!

 Cymande came to being in 1971 in London, England, formed mainly by musicians from Jamaica and Guyana.
 In their 3 short years together they created some incredibly soulful music, and were one of the more sophisticated funk bands of the early 70′s.

 That being said, to call them “just a funk band” is doing them a stellar disservice.
-They combined groove, funk, african music and percussion, calypso, reggae-type Rasta lyrics, Santana-esque rhythms and minimal arrangements into a superbly distinctive, complex and eclectic mix.
+They combined groove, funk, African music and percussion, calypso, reggae-type Rasta lyrics, Santana-esque rhythms and minimal arrangements into a superbly distinctive, complex and eclectic mix.

 What is even more amazing is that all eight musicians were completely self-taught (although I guess Jimi Hendix was self-taught as well.)